getclave/clave-react-native-keychain/README.md

 ## Installation

-1. Run `yarn add react-native-keychain`
+1. Run `yarn add clave-react-native-keychain`

-   1 a. **Only for React Native <= 0.59**: `$ react-native link react-native-keychain` and check `MainApplication.java` to verify the package was added.
+   1 a. **Only for React Native <= 0.59**: `$ react-native link clave-react-native-keychain` and check `MainApplication.java` to verify the package was added.
 See manual installation below if you have issues with `react-native link`.

 2. Run `pod install` in `ios/` directory to install iOS dependencies.
 3. If you want to support FaceID, add a `NSFaceIDUsageDescription` entry in your `Info.plist`.